Haimantika/intro/05-how-to-contribute-to-open-source.md

 Congratulations!
 You just made an open source contribution!
 In the next chapter, we'll add this to an open source portfolio: a resume for open source contributions through which you can showcase your work and attract potential employers and friends using OpenSauced.
 For now, let's wrap up with some notes on onboarding.

+If you want more practice contributing, check out our [pizza-verse repository](https://github.com/open-sauced/pizza-verse) where you can add facts about pizza, recipes, and more!

 ## Onboarding in a new project

 When you join a new open source project, it's important to familiarize yourself with the project's guidelines, conventions, and workflow.
 Here are some tips to help you onboard successfully: